rafaelsamenezes/Farol/README.md

 ## Development

-- Use any C compiler to build `nob.c` and execute it, e.g.: `gcc nob.c -o nob && nob`.
+- Use any C compiler to build `nob.c` and execute it, e.g.: `gcc nob.c -o nob && ./nob`.
 - Farol will be inside `build/farol`.

 Descriptions and issues are tracked on `doc.org`.